 Anthrax is a reportable disease in all U.S. states and territories.
 Anthrax cases must be reported to state and territorial jurisdictions when identified by a healthcare provider, hospital, or laboratory.
 Specific requirements vary by jurisdiction.

-Anthrax infections can be confirmed by measuring anthrax LF toxin in blood, pleural, and ascites fluid.
-Biopsies can be tested for anthrax by culture and RT-PCR.
+Anthrax infections can be confirmed by measuring anthrax lethal factor toxin in blood, pleural, and ascites fluid.
+Biopsies can be tested for Bacillus anthracis by culture and for the anthrax toxin gene by RT-PCR.
 Patient samples should be collected prior to starting antibiotics.

 Plasma is the preferred specimen for anthrax lethal factor toxin testing.
 Samples can be collected from zero to 18 days after expected exposure or the onset of symptoms.
 Blood should be collected in a lavender-top tube (EDTA).